-THE VIRTUAL WORLD: AN OCEAN OF POSSIBILITIES IN THE HEALTH AND LIFE SCIENCES
+THE VIRTUAL WORLD IN HEALTH AND LIFE SCIENCES

 It takes an experience to believe the magic of the Virtual Reality.
 My share of the experience was about a year ago when I embarked on a magical virtual journey inside the basic unit of life: A cell!